James Duthie (sportscaster): Broadcasting career

-Before moving to TSN in 1998, Duthie worked at VTV and covered sports for three years on CJOH, the CTV affiliate in Ottawa.
+Before moving to TSN in 1998, Duthie worked at VTV and covered news and sports for 8 years on CJOH, the CTV affiliate in Ottawa.
 At CTV Ottawa, he won an International Edward R. Murrow Award for news reporting.

 James Duthie worked with CTV to produce the 2010 Olympic Games in Vancouver, and the 2012 Games in London.
 He was one of the main hosts.
 He is also known for producing many humorous videos for TSN including The Panel Hangover, Puck over Glass, and a series of bits featuring Roberto Luongo.

 Duthie is a charity ambassador, representing the Christian Children's Fund of Canada in the cause to help beat poverty in developing countries.

 James Duthie was a former touch football standout in the MTTFL.
-Playing for Doom! in the “C” division, Duthie’s career was cut short due to a devastating downfield head to head collision.
+Duthie's career was cut short due to a devastating downfield head to head collision.